 If the US buyer keeps agreeing the machine is better and choosing the other one, the buyer is running a TCO and service sort the dossier did not stage.
 Best spec is the floor.
 TCO is the deal.

-German capital-goods purchasing reads engineering as the strategic claim.
+German capital-goods purchasing judges engineering as the strategic claim.
 The Maschinenbau buyer who orders the better-engineered machine accepts a longer service tail, a higher entry price, and a slower parts lead time because the lifetime engineering value is the load-bearing case.
 The home-market service network supports it.
 The buyer trusts the construct.

-US capital-goods purchasing reads TCO over program life as the strategic claim.
+US capital-goods purchasing judges TCO over program life as the strategic claim.
 The US plant manager is responsible for line uptime measured in hours, not days.
 A four-hour parts wait that becomes a four-week parts wait shifts a profitable line to negative.
 The US procurement sort looks at sticker price, lifetime maintenance cost, US-warehouse parts depot, US-trained technician availability with response-time SLA in hours, USD financing or US-based leasing, US service contract under US warranty law, and the integration with the existing US OT and IT stack.
 Per the US Bureau of Economic Analysis FDI inflows 2025, German Maschinenbau direct investment into the US is at multi-year highs and the US plant operators are processing more German bids than ever.
 The sort is faster, not friendlier.

 Germany Trade & Invest and VDMA both note the German machinery export base re-entering the US corridor at scale.
 IMAP German Mid-Cap M&A Report 2026 and White & Case M&A Explorer 2026 show TCO and service-architecture risk now flagged at the diligence layer when a US strategic buys a German Maschinenbau brand.

-Stage two: rebuild page one in US TCO reading order.
+Stage two: rebuild page one in US TCO evaluation order.
 Page one carries the named US-installed customer line, the TCO model over five-year program life, the US parts depot and service plan, the technician response SLA in hours, the USD financing option, and the US warranty terms.
 Engineering depth, VDMA, VDW, and DIN compliance become page-two supporting proof.
 Where the US service footprint is partial, structure a credible interim plan with named US partner network and explicit parts depot location.
 See OEE and TCO.

 | Before rebuild (German engineering dossier) | After rebuild (US TCO dossier) |